sphinx-doc/alabaster/README.md

     * Modify the call to `abspath` if your `_themes` folder doesn't live right next to your `conf.py`.
-    * Feel free to adjust `html_sidebars` as desired - the theme is designed assuming you'll have `sidebar.html` activated, but otherwise it doesn't care much.
+    * Feel free to adjust `html_sidebars` as desired - the theme is designed assuming you'll have `about.html` activated, but otherwise it doesn't care much.
         * See [the Sphinx
         docs](http://sphinx-doc.org/config.html#confval-html_sidebars) for
         details on how this setting behaves.
+        * Alabaster provides `about.html` (logo, github buttom + blurb) and `donate.html` (Gittip blurb/button); the others listed come from Sphinx itself.
+We split out `donate.html` so it could be moved around the sidebar with more freedom.

 1. If you're using either of the image-related options outlined below (logo or touch-icon), you'll also want to tell Sphinx where to get your images from.